-- Ÿ conflicts of interest:
+- Ÿ conflicts of interest;

 - Ÿ public disclosure of information;

 - Ÿ insider trading;

 - Ÿ corporate opportunities;

 - Ÿ competition and fair dealing;

-- Ÿ gifts
+- Ÿ gifts;

 - Ÿ discrimination, harassment and retaliation;

 - Ÿ health and safety;

 - Ÿ record keeping;

 - Ÿ confidentiality;

-- Ÿ protection and proper use of company assets;
+- $\ddot{\mathrm{Y}}~$ protection and proper use of company assets;

 - Ÿ payments to government personnel; and

 - Ÿ reporting illegal and unethical behavior.

-Upon completion of this offering, the code of business conduct will be posted on our website.
+The code of business conduct is posted on our website.
 Any waiver of the code of business conduct for an executive officer or director may be granted only by our board of directors or a committee thereof and must be timely disclosed as required by applicable law.
-Prior to the completion of this offering, we will also implement whistleblower procedures that establish formal protocols for receiving and handling complaints from employees.
+We have also implemented whistleblower procedures that establish formal protocols for receiving and handling complaints from employees.
 Any concerns regarding accounting or auditing matters reported under these procedures will be communicated promptly to the audit committee.